nodecattel/asteroid/README.md

 ## Quick Start on Replit

 1. Open in Replit
+2. Set up your environment variables in Secrets:
+   - `BOT_PASSWORD` - Your dashboard password
+   - `ASTERDEX_API_KEY` - Get from https://www.asterdex.com/en/api-management
+   - `ASTERDEX_API_SECRET` - Get from https://www.asterdex.com/en/api-management
+   - `SESSION_SECRET` - Generate with `openssl rand -hex 32`
-2. Click "Run" button
+3. Click "Run" button
-3. The application will start automatically
+4. The application will start automatically
-4. Access the dashboard in the browser pane
+5. Access the dashboard in the browser pane

 ## Configuration